egordm/BOLD/docs/index.md

 networks:
   bold-net:
 ```
-Then run `docker-compose up -d` to start the container.
+Then run `docker compose up -d` to start the container.
 You can now access BOLD at `http://localhost:8000`.